io7/io7.GoogleCloudPrint.Old/README.md

 **This repository shamelessly copies code from https://github.com/chrisntr/GoogleCloudPrintMonodroid**

-The problem with the Monodroid implementation is that it uses the old OpenID authentication mechanism, which Google has since deprecated.
+The problem with the Monodroid implementation is that it uses the old authentication mechanism, which Google has since deprecated.

-This library uses Google's OAuth2 library from https://www.nuget.org/packages/Google.Apis.Oauth2.v2/
+This library uses Google's OAuth2 library from https://www.nuget.org/packages/Google.Apis.Oauth2.v2/.
+This enables you to print to a cloud enabled printer using a Service Account.

 ## Usage